Marketing Automation Software

-Marketing Automation Features and Capabilities
+Marketing Automation Features

 Marketing automation started out with just email.
-Today, websites, mobile and social media are all integral to successful marketing efforts.
-Most marketing automation tools will include functionality for all of these platforms.
+Today, other digital channels like websites, mobile apps, SMS, and social media are all integral to successful marketing efforts.
+Most marketing automation tools will include functionality for all of these channels.

-The core set of tasks for marketing automation include:
+The core set of marketing automation capabilities include:

-Landing page creation and customization
+- Landing page creation and customization

-Reporting & Analytics
+- Reporting & Analytics

 Features vary from vendor to vendor, as well as by paid tier.
 No matter the level, marketing automation features can be grouped as follows: